philrwebb/Generation/readme.md

 classattribute --* visibility
 ```

 It has the added benefit of being available for use in Markdown within vscode.
 I am using only the (static) class diagram in Mermaid.
-The definition for my model is as follows:
+The definition for the model above is as follows:

 ```
 ---